PRL-PRG/github_analysis/docs/mysql_import.md

 The script adds the `npm` and `test` flags to each of the files in origin database, creates `files_nm` table which contains all the extra information described above and creates the `js_nonpm` database which would contain `projects`, `files`, and `stats` tables with only non-NPM package files (all projects will be kept, but their file counts would reflect only non-NPM files).

+## Non-Empty Files

+Run `createNonEmptyFiles` from `functions.R`, which creates the `files_ne` table containing id's and filehashes of non-empty files only and adds a `files_ne` column to the projects table.

+A file is considered as empty if it has 0 tokens.